How to apply (PG)

 Please only submit one application per academic cycle.
-If you need to make changes to your application once it has been submitted you will need to contact the masters admissions team.
+If you need to make changes to your application once it has been submitted, or wish to be considered for a second choice, you will need to contact the masters admissions team.

 If you are considering applying for a scholarship or sponsorship to fund your studies, it is advised that you submit your masters application as early as possible to allow for processing time.

 Taught Masters application

 You can apply for Taught Masters programmes, Diplomas and Certificate programmes through our online postgraduate application system.

 Candidates who are interested in applying for a research degree should read our guidance: research degree how to apply.

 You must supply:

 Your statement should be around 1000 words in length, covering your skills and experiences relevant to your chosen programme of study and your ambitions, motivations and interest in the programme you are applying for.

 - Supporting documentation including transcript and degree certificate